MishaDvali/OpenVisionUkraine/readme.md

 ## Introduction
 OpenVision is a Chrome extension designed to make web navigation accessible for blind and visually impaired users.
 It provides voice feedback for text and interactive elements on a webpage, allowing users to browse the internet seamlessly using voice commands and hotkeys.

+## How to install

+### Download this repository. unzip it.
+Load as an unpacked extension into chrome extension manager.
+Enjoy.
+Later an extension will be available in the chrome extension store.

 ## Features
 - **Voice Over Support**: Reads webpage content aloud, including headings, paragraphs, links, and buttons.
 - **Hotkey Navigation**: Users can navigate through elements using customizable keyboard shortcuts.